Tools and Materials

 Step 7: Reapply a Second Coat of Compound if Needed

-This patch may require two coats of compound, with dry time in between coats.
+This patch may require two coats of compound, with drying time in between coats.
 Sand smooth once the compound dries.

 Fix Large Holes

-For repairing holes in drywall larger than 6 inches, you'll create a drywall patch with a different attachment method for the repair.
+For repairing holes larger than 6 inches wide in drywall, you’ll create a drywall patch with a different attachment method.

 Step 1: Cut Out a Piece of Drywall to Use as the Patch